NoctiliaGrah/snake-game/README.md

 # snake-game
-A very unfinished version of Snake written in C using SDL2 for graphics.
+A version of Snake written in C using SDL2 for graphics.

 TODO:
 - Game restart